michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ```

 This trigger is especially useful when storing large amounts of sensor data where the attributes field may otherwise bloat the database.
+Note, there is another tool to manage a large amount of data: compression (described later).

 # Understanding the TimescaleDB Architecture